 See last year's Kickstarter video on on Youtube!

-Through the STANDARD REPERTOIRE PROJECT (SRP), dell’Arte provides opportunities for emerging opera artists to thoroughly prepare complete roles and present a public performance with a full cast in downtown Manhattan.
+dell’Arte Opera Ensemble provides opportunities for emerging opera artists to thoroughly prepare complete roles and present public performances with chamber orchestra in downtown Manhattan.
 The program focuses on the process that prepares the artist, providing tools that will help with role preparation throughout an entire career.

-Participation in all elements of the dell’Arte Opera Ensemble Standard Repertoire Project
+Participation in all elements of the dell’Arte Opera Ensemble Summer Repertoire Project

 Participants receive free coachings with dell’Arte Artistic Director Christopher Fecteau